The latest news relating to the Bridge House and the artists that played there

 There is a brand new Wasted Youth DVD being released by Bridge House Music called Survivors.
 This contains rare video footage shot at the Bridge House of two gigs, one from 1981 and extracts from another recorded a year earlier in 1980.

 This DVD is a Bridge House exclusive and is not available from anywhere else.
-Costing £15.99 and available from the site Shop this DVD has been produced as a small run so it can be regarded as a limited edition.
-More details avaialble on the DVD web page.
+It is available from the Bridge House shop.
+The DVD has been produced as a small run so it can be regarded as a limited edition.

 Dave Gahan of Depeche Mode was on BBC Radio 2, in October promoting his new single Angels.
 He talked about how he met Daniel Miller the owner of Mute Records at the Bridge House where they were playing with Fad Gadget.